Overview

 Mission Statement

-The Houston Marathon Committee will plan, organize and stage an annual multi-race running event that embodies the spirit, energy and diversity of the citizens of Houston, Texas.
+The Houston Marathon Committee will promote, plan, organize and stage an annual multi-race running event that embodies the spirit and energy of the citizens of Houston, Texas.
+HMC will strive to make this event amongst the most highly respected of its kind, locally and nationally.
+Every person in the HMC will be committed to quality, integrity, and safety.

 Associations